tomasonjo/neo4j-parallel-cypher-projection-test/README.md

 ```
 # Results

-Running 100 tests for each query, on a 16GB RAM, 4 CPU laptop, batchSize: 100_000
+Running 100 tests for each query and considering only top 50 load times, on a 16GB RAM, 4 CPU laptop, batchSize: 100_000

 ## Single rel